 Important note: German language skills will help here.
 A lot.
 If you use our sample contract “termination agreement” as a guide, you should make sure that you are completely clear about the meaning of the German sample text in every detail.
 Please bear in mind that by deciding on the text of the contract you will bring about legal consequences, which may not be the right ones for you in your case.
 Bottom line: If not everything is clear, seek legal advice.

-3. What you should always do before signing a termination agreement?
+What you should always do before signing an agreement?

 Before you sign a termination agreement, you should always ask for a few days to think it over.
 Never sign immediately!
 You should also discuss with an employment law expert whether the amount of the severance payment is appropriate.
 A specialist lawyer for employment law can not only advise you on the amount of the severance payment but also clarify whether you have to reckon with a blocking period if you sign the termination agreement and do not yet have a new job.